Brouwer fixed-point theorem: Convexity

-Convexity is not strictly necessary for BFPT.
-Because the properties involved (continuity, being a fixed point) are invariant under homeomorphisms, BFPT is equivalent to forms in which the domain is required to be a closed unit ball $D^n$.
+Convexity is not strictly necessary for Brouwer's fixed-point theorem.
+Because the properties involved (continuity, being a fixed point) are invariant under homeomorphisms, Brouwer's fixed-point theorem is equivalent to forms in which the domain is required to be a closed unit ball $D^n$.
 For the same reason it holds for every set that is homeomorphic to a closed ball (and therefore also closed, bounded, connected, without holes, etc.).